Determination of the minimum required number of cabin crew on an aircraft

 NOTE: The purpose of this FAQ is to explain how the operator and the Competent Authority (National Aviation Authority) conclude the minimum number of cabin crew required on the operator’s aircraft.
 This FAQ does not provide specific numbers for aircraft types or individual aircraft.
 The minimum number of cabin crew may vary on each aircraft, depending on the certification history of that aircraft.
 To learn the minimum number of cabin crew on your aircraft, please, consult your Competent Authority.
-To have a better view and understanding of the explanation below, this FAQ should be read together with the rule ORO.CC.100 (Regulation (EU) No 965/2012 – ‘Air Operations’, Annex III (Part-ORO), Subpart-CC, paragraph ORO.CC.100).
+To have a better view and understanding of the explanation below, this FAQ should be read together with the rule ORO.CC.100 (Regulation (EU) No 965/2012 on air operations).

-- After 3rd July 2017: the operator must apply the number of cabin crew specified in the certification documentation in accordance with the rule ORO.CC.100(b)(1).
+- After 3rd July 2017: you must apply the number of minimum cabin crew specified in the certification documentation in accordance with the rule ORO.CC.100(b)(1).

-The development stage of Regulation (EU) No 965/2012 (AIR OPS) initially did not include the paragraph (b)(2), i.e. the ‘1 per 50’ calculation, in ORO.CC.100.
-This inclusion was done last minute in a way that resulted in the overall lack of clarity of ORO.CC.100(b), i.e. how to establish the minimum required number of cabin crew.
-This led to some implementation difficulties for operators when the new operational rules (AIR OPS) were introduced.
-To help with the implementation, EASA published SIB 2014-29, which provided detailed information on how to comply with ORO.CC.100.
+The development stage of Regulation (EU) No 965/2012 (‘AIR OPS’) initially did not include the paragraph (b)(2) in ORO.CC.100, i.e. the ‘1 per 50’ calculation.
+This inclusion was done last minute and it resulted in the overall lack of clarity of ORO.CC.100(b).
+To help with the implementation, EASA published Safety Information Bulletin (SIB) 2014-29, which provided detailed information on how to comply with ORO.CC.100.
 The SIB was supported by the EU Members States, however resulted in a strong opposition by EU operators.
 As a result, discussions were held in 2015 between EASA and IATA/IACA on the application of ORO.CC.100(b), i.e. how to establish the minimum required number of cabin crew.
-EASA acknowledged that the interpretation of ORO.CC.100(b) was unclear.
 As an outcome of these discussions, on 7th December 2015 EASA communicated to the stakeholders the ‘EASA conclusions following the consultation on the proposed Certification Memo and Safety Information Bulletin on minimum cabin crew for twin‐aisle aeroplanes’.

-On 3rd July 2017, EASA published the Certification Memo EASA-CM-CS-008 Issue 01.
+On 3rd July 2017, EASA published the above-mentioned Certification Memorandum EASA-CM-CS-008.
 This document clarifies to aircraft manufacturers and design organisations that the number of cabin crew assumed in their evacuation certification activity must be clearly stated in their documentation.
-Following the publication of the EASA Certification Memo, the relevant Type Certification Data Sheets (TCDSs) have been amended and now include the minimum number of cabin crew already established by the aircraft manufacturers.
-In some cases the applicable minimum number of cabin crew for a particular aircraft may be different to that shown in the TCDS, for instance in case of specific cabin layouts if a lower number of cabin crew was approved by EASA.
+Following the publication of this Certification Memorandum, the TCDSs have been amended to include the minimum number of cabin crew.
+Some aircraft manufacturers have amended their TCDSs even before the publication of this Certification Memorandum.